StackStorm/st2/docs/source/start.rst

 for details.

 From v0.8, |st2| ships with WebUI.
-With the default "all-in-one" installation, you can access it at https://hostname_or_ip or http://hostname_or_ip if SSL is not configured.
+With the default "all-in-one" installation, you can access it at http://hostname.
+If SSL is configured, the WebUI will redirect to https://hostname.

 Authenticate
 ------------